 Laboratory of Genetics

-Biological life is organized along a continuum that ranges from complete living organisms down to tissues, cells, cellular organelles, large “macromolecular” assemblies composed of proteins and nucleic acids, small “molecular” assemblies or individual molecules, and finally, atoms and subatomic particles.
+Biological life is organized along a continuum that ranges from complete living organisms down to tissues, cells, large “macromolecular” assemblies composed of proteins and nucleic acids, small “molecular” assemblies or individual molecules, and, finally, atoms.
 Since the advent of light microscopy several centuries ago, researchers have been unraveling the connection between biological structure and function along this continuum at increasingly finer degrees of spatial resolution.
 As technology improves, many researchers are finding that directly visualizing the structure of individual macromolecules or their assemblies at resolutions nearing the level of individual atoms can better reveal various types of dysfunction that lead to disease.

-Dmitry Lyumkis utilizes and develops cutting-edge transmission cryo-electron microscopy (cryo-EM) techniques to understand the biological complexity characterized by large macromolecules and their assemblies.
-By observing previously unseen molecular structures under different physiological conditions and at resolutions truly approaching atomic, Lyumkis aims to understand and interconnect the complex roles macromolecules play in human diseases such as cancer and HIV.
+Dmitry Lyumkis utilizes and develops cutting-edge transmission cryo-electron microscopy (cryo-EM) techniques to determine the structures of macromolecules and macromolecular assemblies, which perform most of the functions inside cells.
+By observing previously unseen structures under different physiological conditions and at near-atomic resolution, Lyumkis aims to understand and interconnect the complex roles macromolecules play in human diseases such as cancer and HIV.

 Lyumkis determined structures of macromolecular assemblies called “intasomes” from viruses including and related to HIV, which allows them to establish permanent infection in target host cells.
 These structures further our understanding of the molecular hallmarks of infection and, importantly, provide direct chemical blueprints for improving antiviral therapies used to treat HIV-infected individuals.